ReapreZ/SoundTracking/README.md

 ## Before Starting

-Rename the config copy.js to config.js and exchange the clientId and clientSecret with your own credentials
+Rename the config_.js to config.js and exchange the clientId and clientSecret with your own credentials

 ### Run `npm start`